 LU Tables' Hierarchy and Linking Populations

-An LU schema structure displays a hierarchical presentation of data related to the Root Table.
-Parent-child links in LU tables are created via their Table Population objects :
+An LU schema structure displays a hierarchical presentation of data relating to the LU's Root table.
+Parent-child links in the LU tables are created via their Table Population objects:

 • Each Table Population object can be linked to a different parent LU table.

-For instance: an ADDRESS LU table is populated with 2 populations:
+For example: The ADDRESS LU table is populated with 2 Table Population objects:

 image